Skip to content

 How the application process works

 Our Board of Trustees will review each application against our donations policy and decide which good causes will benefit from our support.
-Responsibility rest with the applicant charity to submit a complete and accurate application form which complies with our donations policy.
+Responsibility rests with the applicant charity to submit a complete and accurate application form which complies with our donations policy.

 Step 2